wwszola/dither-tool/README.md

 - [ ] UI styling consistent with entire page
 - [ ] Disable/enable dither

-## Usage

-1. Clone the repository.
-2. Open `index.html` in a web browser.
-3. Use the UI to upload an image, adjust parameters, and save the result.

 ## License

 This project is licensed under the MIT License.